-Furthermore, in addition to cases of a clear violation of laws/regulations or internal rules, this hotline provides consultation and responds to inquiries about the details of internal rules when questionable cases have occurred and engages in fact checking related to such cases.
+Furthermore, in addition to cases of a clear violation of laws/regulations or internal rules, this hotline provides consultation and responds to inquiries about the details of internal rules when questionable cases have occurred and confirms the facts of such cases.
 Proposals are accepted by email, letter, telephone or fax from all subsidiaries and suppliers in Japan and overseas, as well as from Honda.
-This hotline ensures protection of the Kaizen proposers and accepts also anonymous proposals.
+This hotline ensures protection of the Kaizen proposers from any adverse treatment and accepts also anonymous proposals.
+Fact-finding investigations are conducted on accepted proposals, and if a problem is identified, it is handled appropriately in cooperation with the relevant departments.

-Moreover, the Company established a point of contact within an external law office to facilitate associates to submit proposals.
+The Company also established a point of contact through an external law office to create an environment in which it is easier to make proposals.
 As for overseas, local points of contact have been established in all Regional Operations, while some subsidiaries set up their own points of contact.

-In FY2024, 356 proposals and consultations were handled by the Business Ethics Kaizen Proposal Line (including points of contact outside the Company).
-Among these, 164 concerned Honda, 185 concerned subsidiaries and 7 concerned other matters.

-Following investigations of the proposals and consultations submitted, disciplinary action was taken in three cases in Honda and seven cases in subsidiaries.
+In the fiscal year ended March 31, 2025, 400 proposals and consultations were handled by the Business Ethics Kaizen Proposal Line (including points of contact outside the Company).
+Among these, 165 concerned Honda, 222 concerned subsidiaries and 13 concerned other matters.
+Following investigations of the proposals and consultations submitted, disciplinary action was taken in seven cases in Honda and nine cases in subsidiaries.
 There was one case involving the Company that resulted in punitive dismissal.
 None of the cases involved violations of the Honda Policy on the Prevention of Bribery and Corruption.

-In order to raise internal awareness of the points of contact, Honda provides notice on its intranet, distributes information cards to all associates, including fixed term employees and temporary workers, and displays information posters in each workplace.
+To raise internal awareness of the points of contact, Honda provides notice on its intranet, distributes information cards to all associates, including fixed term associates and temporary workers, and displays information posters in each workplace.
 These tools clearly state that the Kaizen proposers are protected.
 In addition, Honda observes how well the point of contact is recognized through an annual associate vitality survey for all associates.
 For departments found in these surveys to have low recognition of the point of contact, the Company makes additional efforts to increase their awareness.